top of page

 Note: FESS is a very loosely used term, a term being used for a wide variety of surgeries due to its popularity.

-Read the above article to know exactly about the technologies used in sinus surgery.
-This will help you question your doctor to understand what surgery technique was chosen for you by him and what to expect from it.
-It will help you make an educated choice.
+Read the above article to learn about the technologies used in sinus operations.
+This will help you question your doctor to understand what surgery technique he chose for you and what to expect from it.
+It will also help you make an educated choice.

 How much does sinus surgery cost in India?